 In 2014, the Treasury announced plans to consolidate the provision of substantially all fiscal agent services for the U.S. Treasury at the Federal Reserve Bank of Cleveland, the Federal Reserve Bank of Kansas City, the FRBNY, and the Federal Reserve Bank of St. Louis.
-The implementation plan associated with this consolidation is expected to be completed in 2018.
+The consolidation is expected to be completed in future years.

-The Bank had no significant restructuring activities in 2015 and 2014.
+The Bank had no significant restructuring activities in 2017 and 2016.